Welcome to The Sloan Indigenous Graduate Partnership

 The UM SIGP Program was established in the fall of 2005.
 Indigenous (Native American, Alaskan Native, Native Hawaiian – U.S. Citizenship) graduate students pursuing degrees in STEM at The University of Montana are eligible to apply for the scholarship program established by the A.P.
 Sloan Foundation.
 The UM SIGP Program is intended to increase the number of Indigenous Americans earning master’s and doctoral degrees in STEM disciplines.
 Dr. J.B.
 Alexander “Sandy” Ross, Dean of the Graduate School, is the principal investigator of the UM SIGP program.

 The UM SIGP program provides supplemental funding to selected graduate students on a competitive basis.
-The amount for master’s level students is $32,100 over a two-year period.
-Doctoral students are awarded $38,500 over a three-year period.
+The amount for master’s level students is $20,000 over the duration of their program.
+Doctoral students are awarded $40,000 over the duration of their program.
 In addition to the supplemental funding, students may be offered tuition waivers, faculty mentoring, and academic support services through The University of Montana Graduate School.